JoaoLRezende/Cope-with-Cops-multiplayer/readme.md

 - a street race.
 No cops.
 (But then you'd need to be able to accelerate and brake and stuff.)

 TODO:
-- find out why the road's edges aren't being drawn anymore.
-(This was caused by commit 711572a...
-"Clear the import mess".)
+- implement a very barebones server that allows receiving debug messages from the client.
 - prevent the rendering functions from trying to draw (i.e. passing to draw_car) cars whose latitude is is lower than the minimum visible latitude, for efficiency..
-- implement a very barebones server that allows receiving debug messages from the client.
 - implement proper accelerating and breaking.
 - some cars spawn with the same color as the background.
 Either make the background a unique color or prevent cars from being that color.
 - make everything independent from the tick frequency. (cars' speed shouldn't be influenced by it, for example.)